-Register now for biological control for winter greenhouse growers online course
+Register now for online biological control for greenhouse growers course

-Registration for the winter 2018 session of the English and Spanish Biological Control for Greenhouse Growers Course in Michigan State University Extension’s College of Knowledge is now open.
-The College of Knowledge Online Series was the 2017 National Award Winning Commercial Horticulture Program from the National Association of County Agricultural Agents.
-Growers or other interested professionals can participate in the upcoming series of this award-winning program by signing up until Dec.
-7, 2018.
-The participants will have access to the courses “Biological Control for Greenhouse Growers” and “Control Biológico para Cultivadores en Invernaderos" from Dec.
-1, 2018 to Feb.
-28, 2019.
-Sign up now!
+Registration for the online English and Spanish Biological Control for Greenhouse Growers Course in Michigan State University Extension’s College of Knowledge is now open.
+Growers or other interested professionals can register for the national award-winning course “Biological Control for Greenhouse Growers” and “Control Biológico para Cultivadores en Invernaderos" until Dec.
+15, 2023.

-MSU Extension and Kansas State University Extension are offering the non-credit, pre-recorded online course on biological control twice a year.
+MSU Extension and Kansas State University Extension are offering the non-credit, pre-recorded online course on biological control starting Dec.
+1. The course material will be available to registrants from December to March 15 2024.
 The course is intended for greenhouse growers and others interested in learning about the fundamental concepts of biological control and the challenges and opportunities associated with a biological control pest management program.
 The content of the course covers introductory materials to more advanced concepts such as utilizing banker plants.
 The cost to take the course is $129.

 The course includes four hours of pre-recorded lectures divided into six units covering topics on biological control systems.
 The first two units of the course cover an overview of the challenges and opportunities of biological control, how biological control systems work, factors to consider when developing your program, the methodology of scouting, the commercially available biological control agents sold in the U.S. and provides benchmark release rates and facts useful to those releasing biological control agents in the greenhouse.